BoykovaAntonyna/nikita-kickstarter/README.md

 ## Project structure

-My kickstart-setup provides the three main folders `source/`, `build/` and `dist/`.
+The kickstart-setup provides the three main folders `source/`, `build/` and `dist/`.
 All source-files will be put to the `source`-folder like templates, fonts, images, js- and sass-files.
-These files will be processed by several grunt tasks – e.g. compass: sass -> css – and then stored in the `build`-folder.
+These files will be processed by several grunt tasks – e.g. grunt-sass: sass -> css – and then stored in the `build`-folder.
 From there you can view the generated html-files in the browser.
 The `dist`-folder is built up like the `build`-folder.
 The main difference between `build/` and `dist/` is, that `dist/` has combined and minified css/js files, no unnecessary files or code-comments.
 The `build`-folder is for debugging your files, the `dist-`folder should be used for production.

 ```
 $ tree -d -I node_modules